johnnyw66/SAP2/README.md

 ---

 This SAP2 inspired microprocessor written for the **LogiSim Evolution** CAD can be built with standard TTL/CMOS logic chips.
+A few years ago, I built a simple 8-bit microprocessor using standard TTL/CMOS logic chips.
+I wanted to limit by build to using boolean logic chips - so I even built an 8-bit adder from AND/OR/XOR chips - rather than using something like a couple of 74HCT283s.

+The final processor was massive - fitting on a king sized bed.
+Although the processor worked - It had a very limited instruction set and was not very practical, to say the least!
+Initially, I tried to use breadboards but got fed up with wires popping out of place whenever I moved my build from under my bed.
+In the end, I resorted to hours of soldering.

 Fed up with soldering - I wanted to 'build' the microprocessor before my attempt to describe this in *Verilog HDL* and then place the design on one of my Altera FPGAs.
 It will support over 80 instructions which are listed below.

+**LogiSim Evolution** is a design tool which allows the user to define and simulate logic circuits.
+It is free and open-source and works on many operating systems - such as Linux, Mac OS and Windows.
+The main prerequisite is having an installed Java runtime on your system.
+For a detailed look - checkout the many Youtube tutorials such as https://www.youtube.com/watch?v=cMz7wyY_PxE

+In this project, I've included with the LogiSim source some Python utilities which I coded.
+Please do what you want with them.
+If you find them useful - please consider giving this project and repository a mention.

 At some point I will add in I/O instructions and have it drive a VGA/Video Composite output